torrocus/blog/_posts/2020-07-11-special-github-repository.md

 ### You found a secret!

-Because this is a secret, above message appears if and only if the repository name is exactly the same as the GitHub username.
+Because this is a secret, the above message appears if and only if the repository name is exactly as the GitHub username.

 ![Animation revealing a special repository][animation-about-secret-repo]